Skip to content

 Farewell to Burny Bos, pacesetter of Dutch youth film

-It may sound a bit dramatic, but fans of Dutch youth film may feel that this is the end of an era.
+It may sound somewhat dramatic, but fans of Dutch youth film may feel that this is the end of an era.
 I just read the mail with the sad press release that writer, radio producer and film and television producer Burny Bos (1944) died on 1 December.
 It was not entirely unexpected.
 Last year (and not before...

 The table in Turbulence Jamais Vu.
 Photo by Leo Bankersen